Dornier Do24 Serial Number X-36

 Mission History

-Spotted the next morning Electra VH-ABW piloted by James Wood, he circled the beach and noted what they needed.
-Landing at nearby Anna Plains ranch and collected water and dropped it at the beach.
-Rancher Leo Gugeri arrived in the afternoon and transported the elderly and woman back to Anna Plains.
+On March 3, 1942 in the morning, Electra VH-ABW piloted by James Wood, spotted them and circled the beach and noted what they needed.
+Landing at nearby Anna Plains ranch, he collected water and dropped it on the beach nearby.
+That afternoon, rancher Leo Gugeri transported the elderly and woman to Anna Plains.

 Leo Gugeri eyewitness recalls:

-"When I went back for the rest of the people in the morning they had packed matresses & anything else that would burn on the plane & covered them with Lube oil & fired a flare into it, the tide was ou tat the time & the engines were tipped out & all the front of the plane was burnt, But the body and tail section was unharmed, I could have cryed when I saw what they had done to destroy such a lovely machine, They said they were following instructions, not to leave anything that could be used by the enemy."
+"When I went back for the rest of the people in the morning they had packed mattresses & anything else that would burn on the plane & covered them with oil and fired a flare into it, the tide was out at the time & the engines were tipped out and the front of the plane was burnt.
+The body and tail section were unharmed, I could have cried when I saw what they had done to destroy such a lovely machine, They said they were following instructions, not to leave anything that could be used by the enemy."

 Wreckage